Irish vote, German court add euro zone uncertainty

 Euro zone leaders have insisted that Greece is an exception and after bailouts for Portugal and Ireland, they do not expect other members of the 17-nation currency area to require assistance from their rescue fund.

-Portugal passed a third compliance review by international lenders of its bailout programme on Tuesday and said it would not need a second rescue like Greece despite a deeper than forecast recession.
+Portugal passed a third compliance review by international lenders of its bailout program on Tuesday and said it would not need a second rescue like Greece despite a deeper than forecast recession.

 However, many economists say Lisbon is likely to require increased aid, and the chairman of euro zone finance ministers, Jean-Claude Juncker, has acknowledged that Athens may also need further assistance at a later stage.